Existing relationships, no verification needed, up to 35 non-accredited investors. Self-certification is enough.

 - Non-accredited investors are blocked at the configuration level.
 The flow refuses to admit them on a 506(c) raise.

-- Take reasonable steps to verify accredited status
+- Reasonable steps to verify accredited status

 - Verification must be substantive — not a checkbox